 Separation: If Edison and Tesla had been in a room together they certainly would have had some words for each other, if not some more physical rebuffs.
 Luckily they mostly stayed separate, and your AC and DC components should follow their lead.
 Keeping AC and DC systems, both chips and traces, far away from each other on the PCB will help ensure there is no “crosstalk” between the systems.
 If you don’t have enough space on the board to put physical distance between AC and DC systems, you can also cut gaps in the ground plane between components that need to be separated.
 Gaps in the ground plane will force any currents flowing through the plane to go around the gaps, which, used strategically, can help you reroute currents around sensitive systems.
 In short, don’t cross the wires!
 Getting good separation can be easy in a simple circuit, but quite difficult in more complicated circuits.
 Do your best to separate AC and DC, but know that it may be difficult to reach an optimal solution.

-Power: In every AC/DC PCB there should be separate power rails for AC and DC components.
+Power: In every AC/DC PCB there should be separate power rails for AC and DC ferrite beads and components.
 DC components can draw spikes from their power supply, creating a voltage transient.
 While your AC components may (or may not) be able to operate with this voltage transient, they will certainly not operate at their highest capacity.
 If the voltage transients are too large they can produce errors in AC components, or stop the circuit from working altogether.
 Having separate power supplies may not be convenient, but it is better than having a chip that doesn’t work.

 Grounding: As you already know, grounding in AC/DC circuits is a complex issue, too complex for this article to delve into fully.
 However, I can give you this advice; check current return paths in grounding grids or planes.
 Remember that while DC currents will follow the path of least resistive impedance, AC return currents will follow the path of least reactive impedance.
 For AC return currents, the path of least reactive impedance is always below the trace.
 Return paths are important to remember because they’re easy to forget.
 Check your ground plane and trace out the current return paths.
 The previous “separation” recommendation also applies here, don’t cross the wires, even if the wires are invisible!